Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ![bg right](rsc/over.png)
 ## When everything is complete
 - The iteration is done
-- may be some tasks not quite finished - move to next iteration
+- move tasks not quite finished to next iteration

 ---